Computation and properties of the Epstein zeta function with applications to quantum systems: Abstract

 \section{Abstract}

-The Epstein zeta function generalizes the Riemann zeta function to oscillatory lattice sums in higher dimensions.
-Beyond its numerous applications in pure mathematics, it has recently been identified as a key component in simulating exotic quantum materials.
-This work establishes the Epstein zeta function as a powerful tool in numerical analysis by rigorously investigating its analytical properties and enabling its efficient computation.
-Specifically, we derive a compact and computationally efficient representation of the Epstein zeta function and thoroughly examine its analytical properties across all arguments.
-Furthermore, we introduce a superexponentially convergent algorithm, complete with error bounds, for computing the Epstein zeta function in arbitrary dimensions.
-We also show that the Epstein zeta function can be decomposed into a power law singularity and an analytic function in the first Brillouin zone.
-This decomposition facilitates the rapid evaluation of integrals involving the Epstein zeta function and allows for efficient precomputations through interpolation techniques.
-We present the first high-performance implementation of the Epstein zeta function and its regularisation for arbitrary real arguments in \href{https://github.com/epsteinlib/epsteinlib}{EpsteinLib}, a C library with Python and Mathematica bindings, and rigorously benchmark its precision and performance against known formulas, achieving full precision across the entire parameter range.
-Finally, we apply our library to the computation of quantum dispersion relations of three-dimensional spin materials with long-range interactions and Casimir energies in multidimensional geometries, uncovering higher-order corrections to known asymptotic formulas for the arising forces.
+The Epstein zeta function generalises the classical Riemann zeta function to oscillatory lattice sums in higher dimensions and has recently emerged as a key tool in the simulation of long-range interacting classical and quantum many-body systems.
+Its computation and analytic properties are therefore of significant interest, yet a rigorous and comprehensive treatment has been lacking.
+We address this gap by introducing a superexponentially convergent algorithm, complete with error bounds, for computing the Epstein zeta function in any dimension with arbitrary real parameters.
+Our approach is accompanied by a detailed analysis of the analytic properties of the Epstein zeta function.
+We first present a concise reformulation of its meromorphic continuation, functional equation, and symmetries.
+We then establish, for the first time, its joint holomorphic continuation in all parameters and offer a complete characterization of the resulting complex singularity structure, which governs convergence rates in numerical algorithms based on the function.
+Recognizing that the function can be decomposed into power-law singularities and a regularised analytic part, we provide an algorithm for removing singularities without cancellation error.
+This facilitates the evaluation of integrals involving the Epstein zeta function and enables fast precomputations through interpolation methods.
+It also enables the robust treatment of general Wood-type anomalies in wave scattering problems while avoiding catastrophic cancellation.
+Finally, it serves as the foundation for a new algorithm for efficiently computing magnetic interactions between arrays of solid bodies.
+We present the first high-performance implementation for arbitrary real arguments in EpsteinLib, a C library with Python and Julia bindings, and rigorously benchmark its performance and accuracy, achieving full-precision evaluation against known analytic results in dimensions 1,2,3,4,6, and 8 and against an arbitrary precision implementation across the entire parameter range.
+Finally, we apply our methods to the computation of quantum dispersion relations in three-dimensional spin systems and Casimir energies in three-dimensional geometries.